Yu212/zoisite/README.md

 ---

-Zoisite is a programming language designed exclusively for competitive programming.
+Zoisite is a programming language designed specifically for competitive programming.

 ## Installation